nilix-ba/Face-recognizer/README.md

 Project Description

-- Using PCA, we will reduce the features
+- Using PCA, we will first reduce the features.
--
+- With the help of MLP classifier we will classify these images into different people (Consider this as recognizing different faces)